What are the most commonly tested mutations and treatments?

 The EGFR receptor targets in a lung cancer cell can make it sensitive to what are known as “EGFRinhibitors.”
 A patient’s tumor is referred to as “EGFR mutation positive” if it has this gene alteration in its cells.
-An example of an EGFR inhibitor is the drug Tarceva®.
+Examples of EGFR inhibitors are the drugs Tarceva® and Gilogrif®.

-When a patient has an “EGFR mutation positive” tumor, his/her cancer can be highly sensitive to treatment with drugs like Tarceva®.
-Side effects of this treatment may include diarrhea and rash, although these side effects are usually easily manageable.
-In this situation, patients can actually receive Tarceva® before receiving any chemotherapy.
+When a patient has an “EGFR mutation positive” tumor, his/her cancer can be highly sensitive to treatment with drugs like Tarceva® and Gilogrif®.
+Side effects of this treatment may include diarrhea and rash, although these side effects are usually manageable.
+In this situation, patients can actually receive Tarceva® and Gilogrif® before receiving any chemotherapy.

 b.
-EGFR “MUTATION NEGATIVE”
+EGFR MUTATION NEGATIVE

 When lung cancer tumor cells do NOT have the EGFR mutation, they are called “EGFR negative” or “EGFR wildtype.”
 These tumors are likely to be less sensitive to drugs like Tarceva®.
 The drug may still inhibit cancer growth, but is less likely to cause dramatic tumor shrinkage.
 In this case, the drug may be used after other treatments are used first, and it is called a “second-line” or “third-line” treatment option.